-These tools assist developers to optimize their software development processes, making delivery faster and the quality of their work, better.
+These tools assist developers in optimizing their software development processes, making delivery faster and the quality of their work better.

-When the pipeline is executed, PostgreSQL enables the network access services that are linked to your application containers — a perfect illustration of such services and databases.
+When the pipeline is executed, PostgreSQL enables the network access services linked to your application containers — a perfect illustration of such services and databases.

-This article will teach you about GitLab PostgreSQL Integration as well as provide an overview of the two platforms and their key features.
+This article will teach you about GitLab PostgreSQL Integration and provide an overview of the two platforms and their key features.

 - PostgreSQL 12.x or later version